Cities of ArtCities of Art

 But perhaps not everyone knows that there are more than two towers in Bologna!

-In medieval times there were up to 100; today just 28 have survived, including 4 torresotti, 2 bell towers (San Pietro and Arengo), several tower-houses and 9 real towers, among which the famous Two Towers, called Torre degli Asinelli and Torre Garisenda.
+In medieval times there were up to 100; just 28 have survived until today, including 4 torresotti, 2 bell towers (San Pietro and Arengo), several tower-houses and 9 real towers, among which the famous Two Towers, called Torre degli Asinelli and Torre Garisenda.

-In all probability, the construction of this high number of towers in the low-medieval period is linked to the supremacy of the power of the rich families of the city: we’re in the period of struggle for pro-imperial and pro-papal investitures and the consequent opposition between Guelphs and Ghibellines, whose opposite factions – which in Bologna took their name from the Geremei and Lambertazzi families – apparently used the towers as an instrument of defense/offense and as a symbol of power and primacy over the other.
+We’re in the period of struggle for pro-imperial and pro-papal investitures and of the resulting opposition between Guelphs and Ghibellines, whose opposite factions – which in Bologna identified with the Geremei and Lambertazzi families – apparently used the towers as an instrument of defense/offense and as a symbol of power and primacy over other families.

 If you’re planning a visit to Bologna, here’s a brief guide to the towers of Bologna that you can still visit today.